fosspill/FFMT-Website/docs/userguide/usage/index.md

 Available actions:
-  modpack import, mpi      Import a modpack, requires a .ttmp(2) to be specified modpack info, mpinfo     Show info about a modpack, requires a .ttmp(2) to be specified mods enable, me          Enable all installed mods mods disable, md         Disable all installed mods mods refresh, mr         Enable/disable mods as specified in modlist.cfg
+  modpack import, mpi      Import a modpack, requires a .ttmp(2) to be specified modpack info, mpinfo     Show info about a modpack, requires a .ttmp(2) to be specified modpack create, mpc      Create a modpack out of your currently active mods mods enable, me          Enable all installed mods mods disable, md         Disable all installed mods mods refresh, mr         Enable/disable mods as specified in modlist.cfg